-F

 PART A

-Investment Summary

-Essential Information

-Fee Table
+New American Economy Trust

+New York Municipal Portfolio of Closed-End Funds Trust

-Statement of Financial Condition
+Statements of Financial Condition

-Portfolio of Investments

-Report of Independent Registered Public Accounting Firm A
+Report of Independent Registered Public Accounting Firm

 PART B

-The Trust
+Your Trust

 Risk Considerations

 Public Offering

-Redemption and Sale of Units F
+Redemption and Sale of Units

-Distributions F
+Distributions

-Trust Administration F
+Trust Administration

-Trust Expenses and Charges F
+Trust Expenses and Charges

-Tax Status F
+Taxes

-Other Matters F
+Other Matters

-No person is authorized to give any information or to make any representations with respect to this trust not contained in this prospectus.
-The trust is registered as a unit investment trust under the Investment Company Act of 1940.
-Such registration does not imply that the trust or any of its units have been guaranteed, sponsored, recommended or approved by the United States or any state or any agency or officer thereof.
+No person is authorized to give any information or to make any representations with respect to your trust not contained in this prospectus.
+Your trust is registered as a unit investment trust under the Investment Company Act of 1940.
+Such registration does not imply that your trust or any of its units have been guaranteed, sponsored, recommended or approved by the United States or any state or any agency or officer thereof.
 This prospectus does not constitute an offer to sell, or a solicitation of an offer to buy, securities in any state to any person to whom it is not lawful to make such offer in such state.